 If you're considering New Hampshire for your wedding day, I'd LOVE to help you out with photography!

-please inquire by e-mail at Shanoahphotos@gmail.com
+please inquire by e-mail at Shanoahphotos@gmail.com or fill out our welcome form HERE

 I've had a few amazing sessions lately and wanted to share.
 Typically the winter is "off season" for us photographers, but I've had a few brave souls embrace the cold which resulted in some awesome images.
 Here are my TOP 5 reasons to try a winter shoot!